 - Temporary Medical: One year with signed healthcare provider's statement.

-- Permanent Medical Exemption: Indefinite with signed healthcare provider's statement indicating condition is life-long.
+- Permanent Medical Exemption: Indefinite with signed healthcare provider's statement indicating the condition is life-long.

 - Reason of Conscience Exemption: Must be renewed and notarized every two years.